LucaswmLima/javascript-pokedex/README.md

 ## Roadmap

 - [x] Front-end
-- [x] Menu script implementation
+- [x] RESTful API poke-api implementation
-- [x] Banner slider
+- [x] Pokedex buttons actions
-- [x] Responsiveness implementation
+- [ ] Responsiveness implementation

-See the [open issues](https://github.com/lucaswmlima/javascript-food-site/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/lucaswmlima/javascript-pokedex

+/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>